venuscloud-ltd/venuscloud-ltd.github.io/index.md

 ## Our experience leads your business to success

 We have specialised in internet security and scalable cloud architecture since 2011.
-We have built many successful SaaS (Software as a Service) solutions and applications for Web, iPhone, iPad and Mac.
+We have built many successful SaaS (Software as a Service) solutions and applications for Web, Android, iPhone, iPad and Mac.
 We advise on cloud security and firewalls.
 Our base is in London, United Kingdom.

 ## Our Latest Startup
 Our latest start-up [Tegant VPN](https://tegant.com) has been the signature of our success.
 We have poured much of our finest coding abilities into our own SaaS and offer the best possible VPN solutions to our customers.